 Employers pay the fees associated with a new hire nearly 100% of the time because it is the employer who contracts with the agency to recruit potential workers.

 As a candidate, if a professional staffing group asks you to pay a fee, you should run and disassociate yourself with this particular staffing group.

 Employment agencies as a cost of doing business could see a reason to charge a candidate/future employee for helping out with that particular job seeker’s resume.
-Aside from that, never pay a employment agency when you’re on the employee side.
+Aside from that, never pay an employment agency when you’re on the employee side.

 How do staffing agencies negotiate salary?

-Professional Staffing Groups track industry trends in specific labor markets and have up to date information on the supply and demand for workers so they can calibrate their salary offers on real-world data.
+Professional Staffing Groups track industry trends in specific labor markets and have up-to-date information on the supply and demand for workers so they can calibrate their salary offers on real-world data.

 Staffing agencies should negotiate in good faith on behalf of both the candidate and the company.
 Win-win situations exist in every legitimate hiring situation.
 There’s middle ground when candidates and companies are reasonable about acceptable terms.